 Governments have the power and responsibility to intervene and lead the change on a major scale.
 They can run awareness campaigns to educate the masses, offer incentives for recycling, come to agreements with retailers and manufacturers to go plastic free, and introduce taxes or even bans on certain products.
 In the last decade, many countries of the world have adopted policies to reduce disposable plastics.
 Africa stands out as the continent where the most countries have adopted a total ban on the production and use of plastic bags.
 China, Asia, Australia, and Europe among others have also adopted successful policies that have reduced plastic bag consumption by as much as 85%.
 Sadly, the United States has not yet put a ban on plastic bags into effect.
 However, an increasing number of states and cities have taken matters into their own hands by enacting plastic bag legislation from recycling/reusing programs, to fees and bans.
 Overall, these policies need to be better enforced, and more countries need to be environmental leaders by taking immediate action.
 Economically speaking, marine plastic affects tourism, fishing and shipping industries.
 Beach and shore cleanups are also very costly.
 Therefore, it is more financially viable for governments to prevent plastic pollution altogether.

 Businesses are relying on our participation in this system, and thriving on a problem they helped create.
 This problem is a design fault that must be corrected at the source.
 Difficult and unnecessary packaging is accounting for over 40% of total plastic usage.
 Therefore, the most effective strategy is prevention, and an immediate reduction of growth in plastic production.
 Businesses need to be more efficient in planning their product life cycles.
 They need to substitute plastic with paper and compostable materials, and design their products and packaging for recycling.
 For example, they can promote reusability where a consumer can return the product at its end-of-life to be repurposed rather than becoming waste.
-This will help steer us away from the “disposable” lifestyle we have become accustomed to.
+This will help steer us away from the disposable lifestyle we have become accustomed to.
 Microplastics in consumer products like toothpaste, shower gels, and creams must be phased out immediately.
 Investments and research are needed in plastic chemistry innovations to promote environmentally friendly products.
 There are alternative natural materials that are promising, and need to be further evaluated as businesses aim to innovate.
 Products also need to be clearly labeled so consumers are aware of the plastic content and its harmful additives, as well as its recyclability, reparability and compostability.
 This would allow consumers to make informed choices when buying plastic products.

 Individuals have been picking up the slack when it comes to plastic pollution solutions.
 They are turning down plastic straws and cutlery, second-guessing their purchases, and turning to activism.
 It’s important to note that no amount of personal action can solve the plastic problem, and the majority of responsibility rests on governments and industries.
 With that being said, there are ways to reduce our contribution.

 Tips for shrinking your plastic footprint, and propelling change: